-Trauma of Being Alive: Addicted to an Upside Down World by Mark Epstein MD
+Trauma of Being Alive: Addicted to an Upside-Down World

 “Trauma never goes away completely,” I responded.
 “It changes perhaps, softens some with time, but never completely goes away.
 What makes you think you should be completely over it?
 I don’t think it works that way.”
 There was a palpable sense of relief as my mother considered my opinion.